 One of our favorite uses for this open woven stitch is when you have a beautifully painted, multicolored, sky that you cannot figure out how to stitch.
 All the colors are stunning, but managing the transitions from one color to another seems impossible without looking splotchy.

 An open stitch like the woven variation lets the beauty of the painted canvas sky show through.
 Again, vary the weight and texture of the thread for different effects.

 The Diagonal Elongated Cashmere Variation stitch and the Open Woven variation stitch were adapted for sky from the book Patchwork of Peace by Mary Clark Donegan.

 Pro Tip: It's important to use stretcher bars when stitching an open darning stitch.
 Also, when you have a stranded thread and are using a laying tool.

 These are all great needlepoint stitches for sky, and for other background areas, too.
 What else is good?
 Sticking with a needlepoint tent stitch like the go-anywhere Basketweave stitch.
 Find out how to do a perfect needlepoint Basketweave stitch.

-Add your name to our newsletter sign-up form below if you want to read future 5 minute pearls of wisdom!
+Sign up to our newsletter for future 5 minute pearls of wisdom like this one!
 (And get new product releases and discounts.
-We email about once or twice a month).
+We email once a week).

 Enter code FIVEROFF to get $5.00 off any of our non-sale needlepoint kits.